Longboat Key in Manatee County, Florida — The American South (South Atlantic)

 Erected by Town of Longboat Key and Longboat Key Historical Society.

 Location.
 27° 23.51′ N, 82° 38.551′ W. Marker is in Longboat Key, Florida, in Manatee County.
-Marker is on Gulf of Mexico Drive (Road 789) 0.2 miles south of Sutton Place, on the left when traveling south.
-Touch for map.
-Marker is located in front of a water treatment facility building.
+Marker is on Gulf of Mexico Drive (Road 789) 0.2 miles south of Sutton Place, on Touch for map.
 Marker is at or near this postal address: 4250 Gulf of Mexico Drive, Longboat Key FL 34228, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Corey's Landing and Farming Community Whitfield Estates on Sarasota Bay (approx. 4.4 miles away); Indian Beach (approx. 5.6 miles away); The 1890 Bratton Store/The 1912 Cortez Rural Graded Schoolhouse (approx. 5.7 miles away); The Village of Cortez (approx. 5.8 miles away); Whitaker Family/Gateway 2000 Executive Committee (approx. 6.4 miles away); The Twin Motel and Tourism (approx. 6.4 miles away); The Circle at St. Armands (approx. 6.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Corey's Landing and Farming Community (approx. 2.7 miles away); Whitfield Estates on Sarasota Bay (approx. 4.4 miles away); Ca’D’Zan: House of John (approx. 5.2 miles away); Sarasota Bradenton International Airport/Sarasota Army Air Field (approx. 5˝ miles away); Indian Beach (approx. 5.6 miles away); The 1890 Bratton Store/The 1912 Cortez Rural Graded Schoolhouse (approx. 5.7 miles away); The Village of Cortez (approx. 5.8 miles away); Bay Haven School (approx. 6 miles away).

 Credits.
 This page was last revised on October 25, 2017.
-This page originally submitted on December 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 517 times since then and 45 times this year.
+It was originally submitted on December 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 579 times since then and 17 times this year.
 Photos: 1, 2. submitted on December 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.